shabubu/remediator/README.md

   },
 ]
 ```
+Note: If `skipErrors` option is `true` if any errors were encountered for a `source` a `error` key will be present with the error preventing transformation.

 Finally, since this was using the default `mode` of "copy" both `/unsorted/image.jpg` and `/sorted/2000/01.
 January/01 Saturday/2000.01.01 01.00.jpg` should exist.